 WHAT IS AN ONCOTYPE DX TEST?

-The Oncotype DX test is a genetic test that is done to establish a person’s risk of having cancer return in the future.
-The test is used in people who have cancer of the breast, prostate, and colon.
-These cancers afflict many people every year; it is often a challenge to treat these conditions and is difficult to know if the cancer is likely to return in the future.
+The Oncotype DX test is a genetic test that is done to evaluate a person’s risk of cancer returning in the future.
+The test is advised by oncologists for people who have cancer of the breast, prostate, and colon.
+An increasing number of people are being diagnosed with cancer annually.
+Yet, treating these conditions is often challenging, and it is difficult to know if the cancer is likely to return in the future.
 This is where the Oncotype DX test comes in handy.
+Moreoever, this test can accurately indicate the probability of chemotherapy resistance, a condition where cancer cells survive the chemotherapy drugs.
+This aspect can help doctors personalize treatment modalities that are likely to benefit individual patients.

 How does the Oncotype DX test work?

 The Oncotype DX test examines the genes found in certain cancer cells.
 The test is done on a sample removed during a biopsy of the affected tissue.
-A biopsy is when a small piece of tissue is cut out for further testing.
+In a biopsy, a small piece of tissue is cut out for further testing.

 A score is derived based on the expression of certain types and numbers of genes known to impact cancer.
 The number of genes screened for in the test depends on the type of cancer in each case.